 A vegan favourite near Hualampong train station.
 Their poo pad pong gari (stir fried curry crab) is a favourite.
 Other recommendations: pad sator (stink bean stir fry) and krapor plaa (fish maw soup).
 They don't cook with garlic so I'd avoid dishes that rely heavily on it, like the moo gaeo manao.
 This place can be busy even when tables are free.
 Ask for wait times before ordering if you're in a rush (I've waited for over an hour for food before).

-One of my favourite spots, which I've written about previously.
+One of my favourite spots, which I've written about previously, mostly for the lap pet tod (fried duck lap) more than anything else.
 The menu is massive and they update it semi regularly.
-The laap pet tod (fried duck laap) is otherwordly.
 Pair Sutunthip with a trip to Icon Siam (a few minutes away by taxi) if you are one of those people who like to torture yourself with malls (only partly joking – you can get decent food in Thai malls).